Neuron-PHP/cms/readme.md

 7. Optionally run migrations to create database tables
 8. Prompt you to create an admin user

-That's it!
+That's it.
 The installer handles all setup automatically.

 ## Project Structure